sldimitrov/english_learning_system/README.md

 # English Learning System

 ## Mission
 * This project is not something random.
-I have developed this it in order to help others to learn English.
-When I first started (02/11/23) my idea was to create something that people will be happy to use, program that will automate some boring process in our lifestyle.
+I have developed it in order to help others in learning English.When I first started (02/11/23) my idea was to create something that people will be happy to use, program that will automate some boring process in our lifestyle.
 * An old Chinese saying goes - "*If you want to help others - help yourself first*".
 Because of that I came up with the idea of creating program that evolved into whole system that enables you to learn English words in very innovative way.
 The reason was I had hard-times